 |Metadata in IDA

-Data download links made before the migration will continue to function at least until the new metadata tool (Qvain) is available.
+Data download links made before the IDA renewal in 2018 will continue to function at least until the metadata tool (Qvain) is available.
 However, the old links are fixed: you’re not able to make new ones by changing the data in new IDA.
 Unfreezing downloadable files in new IDA will also make the download links made in old IDA break, so don’t unfreeze them if this is not your intention.

-With the coming metadata tool Qvain, data stored in IDA will set openly downloadable on dataset level and published in Etsin.
-The permanent direct download links that old IDA has provided will no longer be supported.
+With the metadata tool Qvain, data stored in IDA will set openly downloadable on a dataset level and published in Etsin.
+Data can be downloaded from Etsin from the dataset’s landing page.
+Creating permanent direct download links from IDA will no longer be supported.